 Common gravel and crushed stone sizes

 Contrary to what you may think, there is more than one type of gravel, both by composition and size of the stones.
 Selecting the right size and style is crucial for the success of any construction project, as some are more versatile and have a different application than others.
 For example, landscaping gravel would last longer than mulch or pine straw, making it great for outdoor spaces requiring a durable material, while construction gravel provides solid footing for construction and landscaping.
+Different types of gravel have different densities and by knowing it you can get a more accurate estimate for the amount of gravel you need.

 Gravel is categorized in two main types under the Udden-Wentworth scale: granular gravel (2 to 4 mm / 0.079 to 0.157 inches) and pebble gravel (5 to 64 mm or 02 to 2.5 inches).
 It is further categorized in several types, listed in the table below :